Rational coordination with no communication or conventions: Concluding remarks

 \section{Concluding remarks}

 \lorip{ }

-\techrep{ We have proposed and studied a hierarchy of principles of rational players' reasoning about how to act in \WLC games.
-We have compared their strength in terms of the classes of \WLC games solvable by them.
-One major conclusion we draw is that the boundary of (pure) rationality is rather uncertain. }
+We have proposed and studied a hierarchy of principles of rational coordination that can be applied in rational players' reasoning about how to act in pure coordination scenarios.
+To make our study precise we have formalised such scenarios as \WLC games and have compared the scope of applicability and strength of the various principles in terms of the classes of \WLC games solvable by them.
+One major conclusion we draw is that the very questions of what is rational reasoning and what are rational choices in pure coordination games without preplay communication or conventions, appears to be very subtle and non-trivial.
+In particular, it seems very difficult to separate purely rational principles from others that can be employed in rational players' reasoning when there is no purely rational solution.
+On the other hand, there is a precise technical description of the class of \WLC games that are solvable when structural conventions are enabled.

-In this paper we have focused on scenarios where players look for choices that guarantee winning if a suitable rational principle is followed.
-But it is very natural to ask how players should act in a game which seems not solvable by any purely rational principle.
-If players cannot guarantee a win, it is natural to assume that they should at least try to maximize somehow their collective chances of winning, say, by considering protocols involving some probability distribution between their choices.
-Another natural extension of our framework is to consider non-structural principles based on limited preplay communication and use of various types of conventions.
-Also, studying pure dis-coordination games and combinations of coordination/dis-coordination are major lines for further work. \techrep{ We also plan to continue empirical testing in parallel to this work in order to better understand people's reasoning and coordination abilities. }
+A number of conceptual and technical issues arising from the present study remain open for further exploration. \begin{itemize} \item To begin with, in this paper we have focused on scenarios where players look for choices that \emph{guarantee} winning if a suitable rational principle is followed.
+But it is very natural to ask how players should act in a game which seems not solvable by any purely rational principle\footnote{We note that if players were ultimately interested \emph{only} in \emph{guaranteeing} a win in \WLC-games, even the non-losing principle NL could be questioned.
+This is simply because, in structurally unsolvable games (such as $G(2(1\times 1) + \overline{1\times 1})$), winning is not guaranteed by any structural principles---regardless whether players follow NL or not.
+This demonstrates that rational players should, of course, not only be interested in guaranteeing a win when that is possible. }.
+If players cannot guarantee a win, it is natural to assume that they should at least try to maximize somehow their collective chances of winning, say, by considering protocols involving some \emph{probability distribution} over their choices.

+\item Another natural extension of the present framework is to consider non-structural principles based on limited preplay communication and use of various types of non-structural conventions based on some additional features of the game representation, e.g., partial priority orders of players, colours of choices, etc. For a general exploration of \WLC games with enriched game representation see \cite{DBLP:conf/eumas/GorankoKR17}.

+\item Studying pure dis-coordination games and games involving combinations of coordination and dis-coordination types of players are major potential directions for further work. \end{itemize}

+Finally, to provide contrast with the theoretical work presented in this paper, in the future we plan to run empirical experiments on people's behaviour \WLC games.